wrodie/behringer-mixer/README.md

 Initial inspiration (and some code) comes from https://github.com/onyx-and-iris/xair-api-python.

-## What it does and what is doesn't do.
+## What it does and what it doesn't do.
 This module is a simple interface to a series of Behringer digital mixers.
 It does NOT support all parameters or controls.
 It is primarily focussed on getting and setting fader information.
 It supports getting this information, both on a once off basis and subscribing for real-time updates.

 It currently supports the following functionality for all channels/busses/matrices/dcas/main/lr: